mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 ###NoSql in practice

-To go back to GAE, as you probably know it gives you a semi-free service to host your Java/Python/Php/Go applications.
+To go back to __GAE__, as you probably know it gives you a semi-free service to host your Java/Python/Php/Go applications.
 Upon registration, you are provided for free with a certain amount of bandwidth and DB transactions for free, but you can also buy payed plans and pay for what you actually use.
 You can choose to use mySql for your DB, but as a default, your app will be connected to the datastore, which is based on google BigTable which in turn is built on Google File system, and the whole infrastructure is targeted to allow for seamless, maximum scalability, using a noSql approach.
 This means, you don't have joins.
 Well, at least you didn't in the earliest days.
 Now you have the ability to do cross-entity queries, but there are some important limitations (see [here](https://developers.google.com/appengine/docs/java/datastore/transactions) for more) - mainly because, as mentioned, this is a concrete example of the tradeoff between performance and features: the datastore leans towards performance, so if you use it, it is implied you don't need a relations-oriented solution (if you do, you can use mySql and likely skip the rest of this post).